thehui87/Learning-Godot/class_styleboximagemask.md

   * [real](class_real)  **[`get_expand_margin_size`](#get_expand_margin_size)**  **(** [int](class_int) arg0  **)** const

 ###  Description
-This StyleBox is similar to [[styleboxtexture|StyleBoxTexture]], but only meant to be used for mask testing.
+This StyleBox is similar to [StyleBoxTexture](class_styleboxtexture), but only meant to be used for mask testing.
 It takes an image and applies stretch rules to determine if the poit clicked is masked or not.

 ###  Member Function Description